BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

   - MUST be 0 or greater.
   - MUST be below or equal `base_api.max_initial_client_balance_sat`.
   - MUST be greater or equal `base_api.min_initial_client_balance_sat`.
+- `required_channel_confirmations <uint8>` Number of confirmations the funding tx must have before the LSP sends `channel_ready`
+  - MUST be greater or equal to `base_api.min_required_channel_confirmations`
+  - LSP MAY always confirm the channel faster then requested
-- `confirms_within_blocks <uint8>` Number of blocks the client wants to wait maximally for the channel to be confirmed.
+- `funding_confirms_within_blocks <uint8>` Number of blocks the client wants to wait maximally until the funding transaction is confirmed.
-  - MUST be 0 or greater.
+  - MUST be greater or equal to `base_api.min_funding_confirms_within_blocks`
-  - LSP MAY always confirm the channel faster than requested.
+  - LSP MAY always confirm the funding transaction faster than requested.
 - `channel_expiry_blocks <uint32>` How long the channel is leased for in block time.
   - MUST be 1 or greater.
   - MUST be below or equal `base_api.max_channel_expiry_blocks`.